 Best for savers with no fee

-This card has a pretty basic 1.5x points per dollar on everything you spend, and you can use those points to cover any travel purchase.
-There is no annual fee and no foreign transaction fee.
+This card has a pretty basic.
+You Earn unlimited 1.5 points per $1 spent on all purchases, and you can use those points to cover any travel purchase.
+There is a $0 annual fee and no foreign transaction fee.

 $50,000+ in Bank of America accounts = big earning.
 Where it gets interesting is if you have $50,000 or more in retirement, savings, checking, or other account balances with Bank of America.
 That qualifies you for the Bank of America Preferred Rewards program which lets you earn 2.25x – 2.6x points per dollar with no limits.